Skip to main content

 Overview

 Deep linking redirects users to specific app content using URLs.
-The AppTrove SDK handles two scenarios:
+The Apptrove SDK handles two scenarios:

 • Normal Deep Linking: When the app is already installed, the deep link opens the app and navigates to the specified screen.